H--o-l/niryo/README.rst

 Notes
 -----

-Add Python et pip to windows 10 path in PowerShell:
+Add Python and pip to windows 10 path in PowerShell:

 .. code:: powershell